BYU-ITC-210/BYU-ITC-210.github.io/S20-CSharp.md

 }
 ```

-The exception will be caught by your IDE debugger and you have an opportunity to examine the variables.
+The null reference exception will be caught by your IDE debugger and you have an opportunity to examine the variables.

 ## C++ Operators